GoodCartel/Land/README.md

 ### What is the Ethereum Virtual Machine (EVM)

-TODO

-### Solidity & EVM in a nutshell
+The Ethereum Virtual Machine is an abstract computer which manages all the logic and consensus of the blockchain.
+It's the backbone of all of the blockchain's operations: all addresses, contracts and state transitions are stored in the EVM.

+The EVM is built by thousands of invidivual computers which participate in upholding the EVM's rules.
+Each one of these computers runs a *node client*, a program which knows the rules of the network and communicates with other node clients to propagate information, and to agree on the current blockchain's state.

+#### Addresses

-1. All interactions happen between addresses:
+All interactions inside the blockchain happen between blockchain addresses.
+An address is a 40 character hexadecimal string (such as *0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D*).

-  1. There are two types of addresses: a user address (so called Externally Owned Address or EOA) and contract address
+There are two types of addresses:
+1. A user address.
+Also called an Externally Owned Address or EOA.
+1. A contract address.

-  1. An EOA address is generated from the user's private key.
-A private is generated randomly.
+An EOA address is generated from the user's private key.
+A private key is generated randomly.
 So, to get an EOA, the user first generates a private key, which is then used to (deterministically) generate an EOA.
 This is also called a wallet or an account.

-  1. Every deployed contract has a unique contract address.
+Every deployed contract has a unique contract address.
 Interaction with the contract happens to that address.

+#### Transactions

-1. An interaction is called a transaction.
+Any interaction which changes state in the blockchain is called a transaction.
 Any time an EOA wants to interact with another EOA or a contract, they issue a transaction.
+Transactions are always issued by EOAs, so contracts can't issue transactions by themselves.
+Therefore contracts can't also do anything on their own - all actions performed by contracts are always triggered by a transaction from an EOA.

+It is possible to read data from the blockchain without a transaction.
+This kind of interaction only reads the data from the node you are connecting to, since all nodes contain the blockchain's current state.
+This kind of read-only interactions can't, obviously, change the state of the blockchain in any way.

 ### Ethereum assets